-The pain associated with surgery is much less with the Lap-band than other surgeries.
-This is because the lap-band is far less invasive than other weight loss surgeries.
+The pain associated with Lap-band surgery is much less than with other procedures.
+This is because lap-band surgery is far less invasive than other weight loss surgeries.
 None of your intestines are bypassed or removed.
-Your stomach also remains in tact untouched by surgery with only the addition of the soft and supple Lap-band.
-Comparatively speaking the Lap-band is easy to heal from, allowing you to more quickly get back into your life.
+Your stomach also remains in tact untouched by this procedure with only the addition of the soft and supple Lap-band.
+Comparatively speaking Lap-band surgery is easy to heal from, allowing you to more quickly get back into your life.

 If you go more than two days without a bowel movement, it is time to get things moving.
 The majority of time this means you are not drinking enough liquids.
 Start drinking more.
 Even if you think you are drinking enough, try to drink a little more.
 You need to drink two liters a day just to keep up with what your body uses.
 Over- the-counter stool softeners (Colace, DSS, or docusate sodium) are mild and a good first choice for relief.
 If this doesn’t work, take Phillips Milk of Magnesia two tablespoons once or twice per day.
 This tends to work really well so make sure you have ready access to a bathroom.
 Once you are eating regular food it will be important to have plenty of fiber in your diet to promote good bowel function.
 Examples of high fiber foods are bran cereal, fruits, vegetables, and beans.